3 Days in Porto Itinerary for First Time Travel

 There’s no rush to get up super early for this Porto 3 day itinerary.
 Breakfast in hotels and hotels start later in the morning (8 – 8:30am) in Portugal than most other European countries.

-Partake in your hotel breakfast or elsewhere, but be out and about around 9am for a self-guided tour of Porto city center, starting in Baixa, which holds many of Porto’s historic landmarks.
+Partake in your hotel breakfast (or elsewhere), and then be out and about for a self-guided tour of Porto city center, starting in Baixa, which holds many of Porto’s historic landmarks.

 Starting on the northern end, take in the expansive Liberdade Square (hopefully construction in this area is completed by now).
 The rest of the morning will be walking downhill towards the Rio Douro making your walking tour all the easier.

 After the plaza, head west towards the baroque Igreja do Carmo (Church of Our Lady of Carmo) to admire the blue-tiled facade and open space of the Praça de Lisboa.
-From the plaza walk around to tour the Jardim da Cordoaria and Portuguese Centre of Photography until late morning.
+From the plaza walk around to tour the Jardim da Cordoaria and Portuguese Centre of Photography.

 Don’t worry.
 You’ll have time to see Clérigos and the São Bento station later in your 3 days in Porto, I promise.